bnallapeta/logo-revelio-workshop/docs/parts/conclusion.md

 ## Resources

-Here are a few other resources to look at to continue your Equinix Metal journey:
+Here are a few other resources to look at to continue your CI journey with Equinix Metal:

 * https://cluster-api.sigs.k8s.io
 * https://github.com/kubernetes-sigs/cluster-api-provider-packet/tree/main